mxpaul/mxpaul.github.io/_posts/2015-09-05-install_fedora_and_centos7_mac_mini.md

 # Why

 OS X is a piece of shit.
-I can tell thet after one year of using it on both Mac Mini and MacBooc air.
+I can tell that after one year of using it on both Mac Mini and MacBook Air.

 # What